valbercesar/pldotnet/docs/FAQ.md

 ## Q: How does pl/dotnet make use of Npgsql?

 Npgsql is an open source ADO.NET Data Provider for PostgreSQL.
-You can find out more at their website, https://www.npgsql.org/.
+You can find out more at their website, [https://www.npgsql.org/](https://www.npgsql.org/).

 pl/dotnet uses Npgsql to map PostgreSQL data types to .NET data types.
 This provides us a very high quality of data type mapping, since Npgsql has long been in widespread use, and it maximizes code mobility for developers seeking to move their client code into the database as stored procedures.

+pl/dotnet also uses Npgsql in our implementation of SPI, which is currently under development.

+We believe that maximal compatibility with Npgsql will allow transparent migration of C# and F# code from the client to the server, which is a strategic goal for our project.

 ## Q: How compatible is my Npgsql client code with pl/dotnet?

 At the moment, we are 100% compatible with all supported Npgsql types.
-There are several deviations from the Npgsql type mapping which we are contemplating in the future, but we believe that Npgsql compatibility will remain our default, with developers being able to opt into the alternative APIs for higher performance (or other reasons.)
+There are several deviations from the Npgsql type mapping which we are contemplating in the future, but we believe that Npgsql compatibility will remain our default, with developers being able to opt into the alternative APIs at their discretion.

 ## Q: How complete is your F# support compared to C#?

 Thanks to the magic of .NET, everything that works in C# *should* work in F#.
-We have complete unit testing for C#, so we think that it should all work in F#.
-We have substantial unit testing for F#, covering all major categories of data types, and we hope to complete it soon.
+We have complete unit testing for all data types in both C# and F#.

 ## Q: How good is the code quality is pl/dotnet?

-- We have complete unit testing in C# for all supported data types, their arrays, and nulls for that type.
+- We have complete unit testing in C# and F# for all supported data types, their arrays, and nulls for that type.
-- We have partial but substantial unit testing for F# across a representative subset of the supported data types, their arrays, and nulls.
 - Cpplint is a static code checker for C and C++.  pl/dotnet is clean under its checks.
 - StyleCop is a static code analysis tool for C#.  pl/dotnet is clean under its checks.
 - SonarLint is a code quality and security static analysis tool with almost 5000 rules.  pl/dotnet is clean under its checks.

 ## Q: Is the code well commented?